panda-re/panda/README.md

 [step-by-step instructions](panda/docs/build\_ubuntu.md) in the documentation directory.

-we currently only vouch for buildability on the latest Debian stable/Ubuntu LTS, but we welcome pull requests to fix issues with other distros.
+We currently only vouch for buildability on the latest Debian stable/Ubuntu LTS, but we welcome pull requests to fix issues with other distros.
 For other distributions, it should be straightforward to translate the `apt-get` commands into whatever package manager your distribution uses.